Q1CHENL/cbdp/10-oltp-in-the-cloud(dbaas).md

 Distributed transactions can scale

 - With low-latency high-bandwidth network interconnects using RDMA
-- Oracle’s RAC and Exadata
+- Oracle's RAC and Exadata